Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 ~~~
 {: .output}

 The line starting `otu_table` tells us we have two samples - these are ERR4998593 and ERR4998600 - with a total of 7637 taxa.
-The `tax_table` again tells us how many taxa wwe have.
+The `tax_table` again tells us how many taxa we have.
 The seven ranks indicates that we have some identifications down to species level.
 The taxonomic ranks are from the classification system of taxa from the most general (kingdom) to the most specific (species): kingdom/domain, phylum, class, order, family, genus, species.

 We can view the `tax_table` with:
 ~~~